Welcome to Key Stage 2

 Foxes Year 4

 At St Edward’s Academy we place high importance on reading and having the support from home makes your child’s learning journey even more significant.
-Please encourage children to read as often as possible at home.
+Please encourage children to read as often as possible at home using the online GoRead app.

 Children in Key Stage 2 need to be able to recognise and spell the Year 3 and 4 Common Exception Words.
 Please note it is important that children are secure with the Reception, year 1 and 2 lists of words before they move on.
 It is a good idea to use look, cover, write, check practise spellings.